DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 Hi there! **common_vibes** is a Data Science project aiming to build a musical recommander system.
-It is based on the [millionsong](http://millionsongdataset.com/) dataset that we enriched with a large spotify dataset containing more than 600,000 tracks with corresponding acoustic characteristics.
+It is based on the [millionsong](http://millionsongdataset.com/) dataset that we enriched with a large spotify dataset containing more than 600,000 tracks with corresponding acoustic characteristics (https://www.kaggle.com/rodolfofigueroa/spotify-12m-songs).
 The overall goal of this project was multifold and based on two fundamental questions:

 - **How to evaluate a recommander system since actual data corresponding to listening events of users are finite and timely limited in a dataset while future listenings and potential feedback on putative recommandations are unknown.**